What if you took one or two afternoons to boost your business performance by 50%? Wouldn’t you immediately say “Yes, I’ll do it”?

 Social listening, also called brand monitoring, is the process of staying alert and ready to act whenever certain keywords are written/used on social channels (but not only).

 There are many social listening tools that are able to track the keywords you wish.
 These keywords could be your brand’s name, important keywords, industry keywords, etc. Whenever somebody mentions something you “track”, you’ll immediately be able to reply or get in touch.
-Also, you can use social listening to track your brand’s reputation, loyalty, and exposure.
+Also, you can use social listening to track your brand reputation management, loyalty, and exposure.

 Once you’re familiar with your competitors, with the marketplace, and with your audience, you’ll be able to position your brand effectively.
 Each brand has a position, and yours can be the #1, most popular.
 That can only happen if you do better than your competitors, and you can only do better if you know what to expect!